dooco/rock-paper-scissors-lizard-spock/README.md

 ## Code

-The Code Institute's Portfolio Project 2 Scope video provided the underling html, css and javaScript code for the game.
+The Code Institute's Portfolio Project 2 Scope video provided the insiration for underling html, css and javaScript code for the game.
 This was modified and expanded to fit five elements of game Rock, Paper, Scissors, Lizard, Spock.

 After researching various strategies to implement rules of game through JavaScript a solution was found on stack overflow.